RR0Studios/blogger/README.md

 # blogger
-A language to develop blogs easily
+A language to develop blogs easily via Python